turbot/steampipe-plugin-kubernetes/docs/index.md

   - If the value is set to `deployed`, tables will show all the deployed resources.
   - If set to `manifest`, tables will show all the resources from the kubernetes manifest.
 Make sure that the `manifest_file_paths` arg is set.

+- `helm_rendered_charts` - (optional) A map of Helm charts along with the path to the chart directory and the paths of the value override files (if any).
+If set, the plugin can list the charts, the templates defined for the charts, and the list of released versions of charts.

 ## Configuring Kubernetes Credentials